LearningLightInCloud/k8s/README.md

   3. Edit the hosts file on each node by adding the IP addresses and hostnames of the servers that will be part of the cluster.

+         10.0.17.180 master-node
+         10.0.21.231 worker01
+         10.128.0.4 worker02

-  4. Restart the terminal application to apply the hostname change.
+  5. Restart the terminal application to apply the hostname change.

 Step 3: Initialize Kubernetes on Master Node

   Once you finish setting up hostnames on cluster nodes, switch to the master node and follow the steps to initialize Kubernetes on it: